lamaaa/LeetCode/README.md

 # LeetCode Note
-This is my LeetCode Note.And every files contain its cpp file which is the solution of the question.Every cpp file contains three parts.
+This is my LeetCode Notes.And every file contain its cpp file which is the solution of the question.Every cpp file contains three parts.

 ### First Part -- Qustion
 This part is the description of Question